-- Project-related emissions, such as from exploration drilling, cause pollutant concentrations of at least one pollutant to exceed one-half of the Prevention of Significant Deterioration maximum allowable increases; or project-related emissions cause pollutant concentrations of at least one pollutant to exceed one-half of the NAAQS, and, if applicable, the Alaska AAQS; or - Increases in emissions of nitrogen oxides (NO_x) and VOCs would result in the formation of ozone to a level that would be expected to exceed one-half the ozone NAAQS.
+- Project-related emissions cause pollutant concentrations of at least one pollutant to exceed one-half of the Prevention of Significant Deterioration maximum allowable increases; or - project-related emissions cause pollutant concentrations of at least one pollutant to exceed one-half of the NAAQS, and, - if applicable, the Alaska AAQS; or increases in emissions of nitrogen oxides (NOx) and VOCs would result in the formation of ozone to a level that would be expected to exceed one-half the ozone NAAQS.

-- Impact to the shoreline would be above the significance levels defined in 40 CFR 51.165(b)(2) for any criteria pollutant; or - Increases in emissions of NO_x and VOCs would result in the formation of ozone to a level that would be expected to equal or exceed the ozone NAAQS.
+- Impact on the shoreline would be above the significance levels defined in 40 CFR 51.165(b)(2) for any criteria pollutant; or - increases in emissions of NOx and VOCs would result in the formation of ozone to a level that would be expected to equal or exceed the ozone NAAQS.